kmsint/aiogram_bot_template/README.md

 1. Add and configure `taskiq` to work with background tasks and scheduler
 2. Add mailing service
-3. Replace `asyncpg` with `psycopg3`
-4. Set up a CICD pipeline using Docker and GitHub Actions
+3. Set up a CICD pipeline using Docker and GitHub Actions